NicolasAlvarez16/OOP_Python/README.md

 ## Class Variables
 Class variables are variables that are shared among all instancesof a class.
 While instances variables can be unique for each instance, class variales shoul be the same for each instance.

+## Class Methods
+A class method is a method whcih si bound to the class and not the the object of the class.
+They have the access to the state of the class as it takes a class parameter that points to the class and not the object instance.

+## Static Methods
+Stati methods, much like class methods, are methods that are bound neither to a class or object.
+They do not require a class instance creation or the class itself.